ProQual Level 3 NVQ Diploma in Occupational Work Supervision (Construction)

 What is this course

-The ProQual Level 3 NVQ Diploma in Occupational Work Supervision is a nationally recognized qualification designed for individuals working in supervisory roles within the construction industry.
-It provides learners with the skills and knowledge required to oversee teams, manage tasks, and ensure projects are delivered safely, efficiently, and to professional standards.
+The ProQual Level 3 NVQ Diploma in Occupational Work Supervision (Construction) is a nationally recognised UK qualification designed for individuals working in supervisory roles within the construction industry.
+This competency-based construction supervision course is aligned with UK occupational standards and focuses on developing the practical skills and knowledge required to effectively supervise teams, manage site operations, and ensure compliance with health and safety regulations on construction sites.

 Course Content